mitsav01/mitsav01/README.md

  ```

 ## Current Works
- * Started learning PyTorch!!
+ * Started learning PyTorch and Julia!!
- * I'm currently learning **Motion Planning Algorithms for Robots in ROS** and working up on polishing my skills 🌱 in **Robot Programming**.
+ * I'm currently learning **Motion Planning Algorithms for Robots in ROS** and working up on polishing my skills 🤖 in **Robot Programming with Lisp**.
  * Getting Started with ROS2!!

 ## Other Stuff